Candy Crush (game show): Critical response

-The Verge considered Candy Crush to be "an unmitigated train wreck that's banking on the lasting popularity of its lead-in, Big Brother, to drive Sunday night viewership".
-Comparisons were drawn to the phenomena of e-sports and video game streaming, but it was argued that the enjoyment of Candy Crush games stemmed from the actual experience of playing it, and that beyond the physical challenges, there was "nothing interesting about watching the actual game being played", and that "flattening something that discretely dynamic into a chintzy game show completely misunderstands why people watch video games at all, which is mostly to marvel at the unbridled excellence of a pro or to sink into the antics and narration of an entertainer."
+Nick Slatt of The Verge considered it to be "an unmitigated train wreck that's banking on the lasting popularity of its lead-in, Big Brother, to drive Sunday night viewership".
+He compared its concept to esports and video game livestreaming, but argued that the key difference between them and Candy Crush was that the enjoyment of Candy Crush Saga stemmed from the experience of actually playing it, and that beyond the physical challenges, there was "nothing interesting about watching the actual game being played" and that the show was an example of "flattening something that discretely dynamic into a chintzy game show completely misunderstands why people watch video games at all, which is mostly to marvel at the unbridled excellence of a pro or to sink into the antics and narration of an entertainer."
+Other commentators such as Andy Dehnart of reality blurred, Sarah Perez of TechCrunch, and Ana Valens of CGMagazine agreed that Candy Crush gameplay was not interesting enough to watch.